AaryaButolia11/Movie-Recommendation-System/README.md

 # 🎬 Movie Recommender System
 A content-based movie recommender system built with Python and Streamlit.
 This application suggests movies similar to a user's choice based on a variety of features, including genre, keywords, cast, and crew.
 The recommendation engine uses a cosine similarity model built on the TMDB 5000 Movie Dataset.

+## 🚀 Model Working

+### Bag of Words
+The "Bag of Words" (BoW) model is a simplifying representation used in natural language processing and information retrieval.
+In this notebook, the BoW model is implemented using CountVectorizer from the scikit-learn library.
+It works by creating a vocabulary of all unique words from the movie's textual features (like the overview, genres, keywords, cast, and crew).
+Each movie is then represented as a vector, where each element in the vector corresponds to a word in the vocabulary, and its value is the number of times that word appears in the movie's text.
+The order of the words is disregarded, hence the term "bag of words."

+### Vectorization
+Vectorization is the process of converting text into a numerical format that a machine learning model can understand.
+In this notebook, the CountVectorizer is used to perform vectorization.
+After creating a combined string of text for each movie that includes its overview, genres, keywords, and information about the cast and crew, the CountVectorizer transforms this text into a matrix.
+Each row of the matrix corresponds to a movie, and each column corresponds to a unique word in the entire corpus of movie descriptions.
+The values in the matrix are the counts of each word in each movie's combined text.

+### Cosine Similarity
+After vectorizing the text data, the notebook uses cosine similarity to measure the similarity between movies.
+Cosine similarity is a metric used to determine how similar two vectors are, irrespective of their size.
+It calculates the cosine of the angle between two vectors.
+A cosine value of 1 means the two vectors are identical, 0 means they are unrelated, and -1 means they are opposites.
+In this context, the closer the cosine similarity score is to 1, the more similar the movies are in terms of their content.
+The recommender system uses this similarity score to find the movies that are most similar to a given movie and then suggests them as recommendations.

 ## 🚀 Features

 🧠 Content-Based Filtering: Recommends movies by analyzing shared attributes like genre, cast, director, and plot keywords.